SpacingBat3/kolor/README.md

 Please note it's syntax is not fully compatible with `colors`, specifically it is not touching the `String.prototype`.
-You may find it easier to move from through when you're using `colors/safe`, through.
+You may find it easier to move from `colors/safe`, through.
 If you need a library that uses `String.prototype` to easily switch from `colors`, this module is not for you, neither `chalk` is.

 ## Why not just use `chalk` or fork of `colors`?